Best Overall Smart Lock

 Schlage Sense with WiFi Adapter

-Of all the smart locks we tested, the Schlage Sense with WiFi Adapter is really the only one we would consider using in one of our own homes.
+Of all the smart locks we tested, the Schlage Sense with WiFi Adapter is the first one we would consider using in one of our own homes.
 The app lets you easily create time-limited keypad codes that can be texted to dog walkers, cleaners, or anyone else that might need access to your home on short notice.
 The installation certainly wasn't straightforward, but there are enough instructions and videos provided by Schlage that most should be able to figure it out.
 We also really liked that the keypad gave us the option to manually unlock if the Bluetooth connection between the lock and the phone was being a bit finicky.

 Like all of the locks we tested, we had some trouble granting other phones access to the lock via the app.
 This meant that we had to let people in by giving them a keycode to punch in, rather than using their phones as a virtual key.
 We didn't really see this as a downside, as we'd rather hand out temporary keypad codes than make visitors download an app and make a Schlage account in order to open the door.
 We did have one isolated incident where a shared code did not work, requiring the smart hub to be reset before that code actually worked and granted access.
 So we can't say the Schlage Sense works 100% of the time, but it's pretty close.
 The lock is also certified at ANSI Grade 3 (the lowest security grading for deadbolts.
 This is likely plenty of security, but some may like the peace of mind that a higher grade lock brings.
 Overall the Schlage Sense is the best solution we've found for remotely providing other people access to your home.